rust-hosted-langs/book/booksrc/chapter-interp-vm-design.md

 In our case, these are best separated out because the register stack will be composed entirely of `TaggedCellPtr`s.

-To store call frames on the register stack we would have to either
+To store call frames on the register stack we would have to either:

 1. allocate every stack frame on the heap with pointers to them from the register stack